OliverSpeir/portfolio/src/content/blog/aboutme.md

 Hey, I'm Oliver 👋

 ## My values

 I believe that software developers have the ability to make the world a better place by creating code that is intuitive, inclusive and accessible.

 I want to use my skills to have a positive impact.

-In 2022 I reverted to Islam, and as a Muslim my primary objectives in this life are to worship God by doing good deeds and seeking knowledge.
+In 2022 I reverted to Islam, and as a Muslim my primary objective in this life is to worship God by doing good deeds and seeking knowledge.

 ## My tech origin story